‘Days Of Our Lives’ Spoilers: Nicole and Brady’s Plan To Get Rid Of Sex Addict Scooter And Hilary

 Scooter has been blackmailing Nicole.
 This college professor is not as innocent as he seems.
 His wife Hilary (Jennifer Landon) told Nicole in confidence that Scooter is addicted to pornography.
 The only reason she has let him watch pornography online is that she has no tolerance for cheating.

 Nicole is wanted in Salem for the kidnapping of her daughter, Holly.
-She changed her identity in order to raise the most important person in her life, with Brady the man she loves.
+She changed her identity in order to raise the most important person in her life with Brady, the man she loves.
 In the meantime, Scooter had found the perfect leverage for him to make all of his sexual fantasies come true.
 After all, isn’t it true that a mother will do anything for her child?
 Days of Our Lives’ viewers already know that Nicole has committed a crime to keep Holly, how far will she go in order to keep her child safe?

 Warning: Spoilers ahead.
 Please don’t read ahead unless you want to know what lies ahead for this Days of Our Lives mother.